ncwdev/duster-job-ragemp-esm/README.md

 # duster-job-ragemp-esm
 A minigame for RAGE Multiplayer.

-The mini-game involves controlling a duster plane to collect dots over agricultural fields.
+The minigame involves controlling a duster plane to collect dots over agricultural fields.
 The game has 10 levels, with the number of dots increasing from 1 at level 1 to 10 at level 10.
 All game parameters are configured in dusterJobConfig.js.

 How to play:
 - Clone the repository.